 Can I use the lane just to pass?

 See number (3) above.
 If you are alone in the vehicle, and you are not driving a qualified hybrid vehicle, you may not use the HOV lane for even a second during the restricted hours.
 You can't use an exit from which only the HOV lane has access.
 There are very few of these.

 What happens if I get caught in the HOV lane when I shouldn't have been there?

-The fine is a hefty one—I've heard it's around $400 plus court fees.
+The fine is a hefty one—around $400 plus court fees.
 It is also a moving violation, so you may be assessed points on your license that could also affect your insurance rate.